1966 Atlantic hurricane season: Hurricane Lois

-Tropical Storm Fourteen
+Mid November tropical storm

 On November 13, an area of low pressure developed in the eastern Atlantic at the tail-end of a cold front connected to the extratropical remnants of Lois.
 Surface observations and satellite imagery suggest a subtropical storm formed at 18:00 UTC that day.
 The system moved west and slowly shed its frontal boundaries; it is thus analyzed to have become a tropical storm on November 14.
 The small system developed organized banding features, and ship observations support it reaching winds of at least 65 mph, although the sparsity of data suggests it could have become a hurricane.
 The storm began curving poleward and passed west of the Azores on November 17, where it intercepted cold, dry air and transitioned into an extratropical cyclone around 18:00 UTC that day.

-Tropical Storm Fifteen
+Late November tropical storm

 Similar to the previous system, an area of low pressure developed at the tail-end of a front over the central Atlantic on November 19.
 After persisting as an extratropical cyclone for a few days, the northeast-moving system acquired characteristics of a tropical storm at 00:00 UTC on November 22.
 Two days later, it reached peak winds of 65 mph as it curved toward the northwest.
 An intensifying non-tropical low progressing across the western Atlantic increased shear over the system, causing it to open up into a trough around 00:00 UTC on November 26.

 Other systems

-In addition to the 15 tropical storms, there were several weaker tropical cyclones during the season.
+There were also two weaker tropical cyclones during the season.

 A tropical depression was reported to have existed in late July.
 A tropical low-pressure area moved across Florida and entered the northeastern Gulf of Mexico on July 24.
 By the following day, coastal radars indicated a relatively well-defined circulation.
 As a result, it is estimated that the system became a tropical depression later on July 25.
 After minimal intensification, the depression made landfall near Boothville, Louisiana early on July 26.
 The depression then curved westward and dissipated on the next day.
 Other than heavy thunderstorms and a brief suspension of fishing activities, no other effects were reported.

 There was a report of a tropical depression that lasted from September 27 to 30.

 Storm names

-The following names were used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1966.
-Storms were named Dorothy, Faith, Hallie, Inez, Kendra and Lois for the first time in 1966.
-At the 1967 hurricane warning conference it was decided to use 1966's list of names for 1970, with the name Faith was substituted for Francelia.
-Names that were not assigned are marked in gray.
+The following list of names was used for named storms (tropical storms and hurricanes) that formed in the North Atlantic in 1966.
+Storms were named Dorothy, Faith, Hallie, Inez, Kendra and Lois for the first (and only, in the case of Inez) time in 1966.

 Retirement

-The name Inez was retired after the 1969 hurricane warning conference and replaced with Isabel.
+Early in 1967, at the recommendation of the Interdepartmental Hurricane Warning Conference, the name Faith was removed from the naming list.
+And later, following the 1969 interdepartmental conference, Inez was retired from further use as an Atlantic tropical cyclone name.
+Faith and Inez were replaced with Felice and Isabel, respectively, when the 1966 list was used again for the 1970 season.